 Respecting the Craft of Coding

-For those of us in leadership positions who have moved away from active coding, itʼs imperative to acknowledge that diving back into coding without the necessary up-to-date skills and environment parity (tooling, frameworks, testing, deployment practices, observability basics) can be a business risk with production-grade consequences, from subtle regressions to incident load.
+For those of us in leadership positions who have moved away from active coding, itʼs crucial to acknowledge that diving back into coding without the necessary up-to-date skills and environment parity (tooling, frameworks, testing, deployment practices, observability basics) can be a business risk with production-grade consequences, from subtle regressions to incident load.
 Itʼs not just about losing touch with specific programming languages or tools (syntax, build systems, performance profiles, dependency hygiene); itʼs about respecting the craft and its current demands by meeting today’s standards: explicit code quality bars, reliability SLOs, security baselines, and team conventions that have evolved while we led from the balcony.

 Finding Balance